 The Pakistani Rupee (PKR) slid further against the US Dollar (USD) and posted losses during intraday trade today.

-The local unit was all red when trade resumed early in the morning against the greenback and traded at Rs.
-216.275 in the open market at 10:32 AM.
-By midday, the greenback went as high as 219.75 against the rupee.
-After 2 PM, the local unit was trading between the 217-220 level against the top foreign currency before the interbank close.
+The local unit was bearish from the opening bell and was trading at 235.50 at 10:10 AM.
+By midday, the greenback went as low as 236.675 against the rupee.
+After 2 PM, the local unit stayed at the 236-237 level against the top foreign currency before the interbank close.

-Moreover, it lost Rs.
-1.13 against the Euro (EUR) in today’s interbank currency market.
+Conversely, it lost 25 paisas against the UAE Dirham (AED), 28 paisas against the Saudi Riyal (SAR), and Rs.
+1.10 against the Euro (EUR) in today’s interbank currency market.